 Our research is about modeling the dynamics of compact objects, like black holes and neutron stars, in binary systems using Einstein's general relativity.
 We develop computational methods for solving Einstein's equations and for simulating astrophysical events on the largest supercomputers in the World.
-We model gravitational waves and their electromagnetic counterparts, and work with the LIGO-Virgo-Kagra scientific collaboration to support gravitational-wave astronomy observations.
+We model gravitational waves and their electromagnetic counterparts, and work with the LIGO-Virgo-Kagra and Einstein Telescope scientific collaboration to support gravitational-wave astronomy observations.

 The InspiReM project was funded in 2022 by the European Research Council (ERC-CoG-2021) with about 2M euro.
 The goal of InspiReM is to break new grounds in the theoretical modeling of binary neutron star mergers (BNSMs) and to deliver first-principles models linking the source dynamics to the observed radiations.
 The research programme will develop novel techniques for multiscale and multiphysics computations in relativistic astrophysics, advance analytical relativity and prepare multimesseneger analyses.
 InspiReM aims at shaping multimessenger astronomy and driving new groundbreaking discoveries in the related fields.

 The GROOVHY project was funded by the Deutsche Forschungsgemeinschaft in 2023 and aims at developing a complete and ready-to-use gravitational waveform model for the detection and parameter estimation of hyperbolic black hole mergers.
 The project will establish a framework to describe scattering, multiple encounters and zoom-whirls, and direct capture events also improving the analytical decription of radiation reaction along generic orbits.